-We looked at the results of a LinkedIn Talent Pool survey which listed the top employer propositions for Construction Managers, Project Managers/Engineers and Civil Engineers in the USA.
+We looked at the results of our Power Delivery Salary Guide which listed the top employer propositions for Construction Managers, Project Managers/Engineers and Civil Engineers in the USA.
 The top five were:

 With salary becoming less important to employees nowadays across many various sectors, it’s essential that businesses, including those in Construction, are offering inspiring, challenging environments and flexible working options.